Meretrix lusoria

 Meretrix lusoria, the hamaguri, Asian hard clam or common Orient clam, is a species of saltwater clam, a marine bivalve mollusk in the family Veneridae, the Venus clams.
-This species is native to Asia, found along water beds and the coastal waters of China, Korea, Sarawak (Malaysian Borneo), and Japan.
+This species is native to Asia, originally described around the waters of Japan.
 It is commercially exploited for sushi, and its shells are traditionally used to make white go stones.

 The hamaguri clam is the subject of a haiku by Matsuo Bashō.

+Taxonomic difficulties

+Meretrix lusoria is morphologically similar to a number of closely related species, making identification and reports of distribution quite confusing.
+Less precise sources may describe a large range in East Asia, in waters tropic to temperate.
+However, as Hsiao & Chuang (2023) demonstrated using molecular (nuclear + mtDNA) and multi-variate morphological means, it is possible to distinguish several species: